Asymptotic Analysis of Conditioned Stochastic Gradient Descent: Abstract

 \section{Abstract}

-In this paper, we investigate a general class of stochastic gradient descent (SGD) algorithms, called \textit{conditioned SGD}, based on a preconditioning of the gradient direction.
-Under some mild assumptions, namely the $L$-smoothness of the objective function and some weak growth condition on the noise, we establish the almost sure convergence and the asymptotic normality for a broad class of conditioning matrices.
-In particular, when the conditioning matrix is an estimate of the inverse Hessian at the optimal point, the algorithm is proved to be asymptotically optimal.
-The benefits of this approach are validated on simulated and real datasets.
+In this paper, we investigate a general class of stochastic gradient descent (SGD) algorithms, called \textit{conditioned} SGD, based on a preconditioning of the gradient direction.
+Using a discrete-time approach with martingale tools, we establish under mild assumptions the weak convergence of the rescaled sequence of iterates for a broad class of conditioning matrices including stochastic first-order and second-order methods.
+Almost sure convergence results, which may be of independent interest, are also presented.
+Interestingly, the asymptotic normality result consists in a stochastic equicontinuity property so when the conditioning matrix is an estimate of the inverse Hessian, the algorithm is asymptotically optimal.